Former hostages celebrate news of initial plan to end Gaza conflict

 Separately, Hamas said the deal would ensure the withdrawal of Israeli troops, as well as allow for the entry of aid and exchange of hostages and prisoners.

-Emily Damari, a British-Israeli who was held captive by Hamas, posted a video to her Instagram celebrating the news with friends, which included fellow former hostage Romi Gonen.
+Emily Damari, a British-Israeli who was held captive by Hamas for more than a year before being released in January, posted a video to her Instagram celebrating the news with friends, which included fellow former hostage Romi Gonen.

 The group can be seen hugging each other and dancing around a room as they toast “L’chaim”, meaning “to life”.